blackwhites/Kubernetes-Lab-Tutorial/content/architecture.md

   * Service Account & Token Controllers: Create default accounts and API access tokens for new namespaces

 It runs on the master(s).
+It binds on port 10252.

 ## Scheduler
 The kube-scheduler watches newly created pods that have no node assigned, and selects a node for them to run on.
 It runs on the master(s).
+It binds on port 10251

 ## Agent
 The kubelet is the primary node agent.
 Its main responsibilities are: